Cookie Dough Bites (candy): Trivia

 After launching exclusively in movie theaters, the first outlet that Cookie Dough Bites were sold in was Blockbuster.

-Cookie Dough Bites candy were released in the late 1990s but they may have been ahead of their time.
-Eater.com reported that 2017 was “set to be the breakout year for edible cookie dough”.
-Google Trends showed that search interest in “edible cookie dough” was at the highest index it had ever been in 2017.
+Cookie Dough Bites candy was released in the late 1990s but they may have been ahead of their time.
+Eater.com reported that 2017 was "set to be the breakout year for edible cookie dough".
+Google Trends showed that search interest in "edible cookie dough" was at the highest index it had ever been in 2017.

 Douglas Chu and Scott Samet started their company from scratch "in the back of Doug's parents house" with each contributing $5,000 of their own money.

-In 2018, the manufacturer of Cookie Dough Bites candy became actual cookie manufacturers when they took over the production and sales of Mrs. Fields pre-packaged cookies.
+In 2018, the manufacturer of Cookie Dough Bites candy became an actual cookie manufacturer when it took over the production and sales of Mrs. Fields pre-packaged cookies.